 - It is difficult for water to penetrate your hair when washing, and it takes a long time for your hair to dry naturally.

-The properties of hair with medium porosity
+The properties with medium porosity

 You may have hair with medium porosity if: